kumaraankit/react-interview-questions/README.md

 1. What is react.

     React is a declarative, efficient, and flexible JavaScript library for building user interfaces.
 It lets you compose complex UIs from small and isolated pieces of code called      “components”.
-It lets you compose complex UIs from small and isolated pieces of code called “components”.

 3. Explain the architecture of react.